-Tolulope joined WAAW foundation in 2013 and currently serve as the African program director.
+Tolulope joined WAAW foundation in 2013 and currently serve as the African program director and Executive director.
 She is a graduate of Obafemi Awolowo University, Ile-Ife, where she bagged a B.Sc in Microbiology.
 Prior to joining WAAW Foundation, Tolu worked as a Corporate Communications Officer for Oando Marketing Plc, an oil company based in Nigeria.
+She is also a graduate of INSEAD social entrepreneurship programme.
 Tolu has extensive hands on experience in program planning and management, project management, long term strategy planning, marketing and branding, corporate communications, and fund raising.
 She is directly responsible for overseeing and coordinating all WAAW Foundation day-to-day programs in Africa and leads the WAAW Foundation team to execute its objectives.
 She also drives the fund raising initiative and represents WAAW with various stake holders.
 She is a member of the board of directors.
 Tolu is married and enjoys spending time with her young son.
 She is also an avid fashion designer and enjoys jewelry and bead making.

 Business Development Manager